azedin15/AZZEDINE-MAOUKOUF/README.md

 - **Process Reengineering**: Assessed the existing system and updated databases to ensure their integrity.
 - **BI Modeling**: Developed models to monitor and control data migration.
 - **Testing and Validation**: Conducted accounting migration simulations and facilitated workshops to align stakeholder expectations.

+### Financial and Reporting projetcs

+- **Reporting Automation**: Implemented reporting automation at BMCI Asset Management and BMCI Bourse, combining management and accounting data for accurate financial statements.
+- **Accounting Procedures Verification and Audit**: Coordinated financial information and interfaced with auditors to ensure consistency and accuracy in reports.
+- **Budget Monitoring**: Managed budgets, analyzed variances, and monitored portfolios to inform management of trends and results.

+### Participation in Centralization Project - BNP Paribas Group “MED”

+- **Process Centralization**: Implemented a centralized accounting, regulation, management, and budget validation process within a single ERP, SAP Onecap.
+- **Workflow Testing**: Ensured the proper functioning of Purchase-to-Pay (P2P) processes through rigorous testing.
+- **Management of Unpaid and Doubtful Debts**: Developed strategies to minimize losses and optimize currency transactions.

 ## Skills